artidoro/kafka-messaging-server/README.md

 #### Setup

-Each time the server receives a *connect* request from a socket, it accepts the connection and immediately creates a new thread to handle the communication with that client.
+Each time the frontend server receives a *connect* request from a socket, it accepts the connection and immediately creates a new thread to handle the communication with that client.
 This means __the server creates a new thread for each active client communication__.
 It will kill the thread when the client asks to close the connection with the socket.

 We know that for a large number of connections having a thread per client is not the best option, but since we were focusing on the main functionalities, we decided to do it this way.
 If we wanted the application to be highly scalable, we would probably use the [```select```](https://docs.python.org/2/library/select.html) module so we could have a fixed number of threads handling groups of clients.

-The server also maintains a dictionary ```user_db``` of the following format
+The backend server also uses Docker Volumes to maintain a dictionary ```user_db``` of the following format

 ```
 user_db = {